 Data on student and graduate employability and destinations of leavers from HE are now being scrutinized more closely by a wider range of users than in the past.
 Course-level information on graduate employment is now made available to applicants and their advisers, through Unistats.
 Many Higher Education providers use destinations measures as key performance indicators.
 Policymakers and sector bodies use destinations data as evidence to support policy on higher education, regional development and support for businesses.
 Recent government announcements clarify ambitions ‘for more data to be made available’ to support student choice, curriculum design and quality assessment.
 Consideration of the data needed to support these aims, is therefore timely.

 The Small Business, Enterprise and Employment (SBEE) Act permits the linking of HE student data to national tax and welfare records, for the purpose of educational evaluation.
 The data will enable ‘a much richer … understanding of social mobility’, ‘[b]roaden the range of information available to parents and students’ and enable government to ‘distinguish universities that are delivering durable labour market outcomes and a strong enterprise ethos for their students.’
 The Act also aims to ‘secure a comprehensive accountability system and better informed interventions and policies.’
-The implications of the Act must be understood and taken into account, alongside initiatives dependent upon it, such as the Future Earnings and Employment Record and the E-star award.
+The implications of the Act must be understood and taken into account, alongside initiatives dependent upon it, such as the Teaching Excellence Framework, the Future Earnings and Employment Record and the E-star award.

 Higher education providers currently obtain data on the destinations of all graduates six months after they leave university, through the Destination of Leavers from Higher Education (DLHE) survey, the results of which are collected and published by HESA.
 Data has also been collected biennially on a sample of DLHE respondents, a further three years later, through HESA's centrally-co-ordinated Longitudinal DLHE survey.
 In addition, there are parallel surveys of new entrants to the teaching and medical professions, conducted by other national-level bodies.
 HESA also collects data on graduate start-ups and collaboration between universities and businesses in the HE Business and Community Interaction survey.
 This data is supplemented by research projects undertaken by a range of government, higher education and other bodies with a public purpose.